Emilia Jones: Early life

 Jones was born on 23 February 2002 in London to Welsh singer and presenter Aled Jones and his wife, English circus performer Claire Fossett.
 She grew up in Barnes with her younger brother Lucas.
-Jones attended an improv class run by an agent, through whom Jones was cast in One Day.
+Jones attended an improvisation class run by an agent, through whom she was cast in One Day.
+She attended Kew House School in West London before concentrating on acting full time.